vict0rsch/PaperMemory/Readme.md

 6. 🎬 **Change a pdf's webpage title to the article's title**, because who cares about that saved bookmark `1812.10889.pdf` when it could be `InstaGAN: Instance-aware Image-to-Image Translation (1812.10889).pdf`

 ## Demo

+(Visuals are slightly deprecated (Oct 1st 2021), I need to update them but it's currently very close to what you see here)

 ![](https://github.com/vict0rsch/ArxivTools/blob/master/imgs/d2.gif?raw=true)